 | 2 Right | 2 Left |

-The pictured approach serves as a practical method for switching wheel positions on 3-wheeled inline skates, aiming for balanced wear across all six wheels to extend their utility.
+The approach depicted above is a useful method for altering wheel positions on 3-wheeled inline skates.
+The aim is to distribute wear evenly across all six wheels for prolonged use.

 | Left skate | Right skate |